marabesi/marabesi.com/_posts/2021-05-29-on-100-percent-code-coverage.md

 getting any value at the time to keep the tests up to date or even to write them.
 This is a entire discussion that I will not approach here, though, it is what possibly leads to miss leading metrics.
-As often management try to force developers to reach 100% coverage just for the sake of, or because they saw they could use that to force some kind of behavior on developers.
+As often management try to force developers to reach 100% coverage just for the sake of it, or because they saw they could use that to force some kind of behavior on developers.
+James Carr catalogue named this anti-pattern as "The Liar", which Dave Farley uses as a base line to discuss the subject on his video
+{% cite dave_farley_the_liar_pattern --file 2021-05-29-on-100-percent-code-coverage %}.

 TDD is a safe net for developers to keep improving the code, communicate intention and also a culture to follow.
+As Dave Farley says on his video: practice TDD and avoid the liar trap.

 ## Quality gates